fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===
 * [2024.07] I joined the University of Exeter Business School as a Senior Lecturer in Operations and Analytics!
 * [2024.06] Many congratulations to Qiuyi for passing his PhD viva with flying colors!
+He will join Newcastle University as a postdoctoral researcher.
 * [2024.05] Funded by UKRI IAA Strategic Partnership Fund and [Manchester Airports Group (MAG)](https://www.magairports.com/) to work on an AI-driven airport digital framework, as PI.
 * [2024.04] Our recent collaborative work (with Oracle and Baylor University) on novel evolutionary computational apprach to wind optimal power flow problem has been accepted by [Applied Soft Computing](https://www.sciencedirect.com/science/article/pii/S1568494624004368).
 * [2024.03] Our recent work on open-set domain adaptation has been published in [IEEE Transactions on Artificial Intelligence](https://ieeexplore.ieee.org/abstract/document/10478452).